GuyInFreezer/final-project/README.md

 ### Evaluation Metrics
 - Continuous evaluation using various metrics to track performance improvements.
 ### Documentation
-- Detailed records of the optimization process documented in CSV, Excel, and Python scripts.
+- Detailed records of the optimization process documented in Python script.

 ## Model Performance
-- Final performance metrics are based on accuracy, precision, recall, and other relevant metrics demonstrating the model’s effectiveness.
+- Final performance metrics are based on mostly training loss, which is measured by MSE (Mean Squared Error).

 ## GitHub Repository Structure
-- **src/**: Source code for data processing and model training.
-- **data/**: Synthetic data used for training and testing.
-- **notebooks/**: Jupyter notebooks for data analysis and model training.
-- **models/**: Trained model files.
+- **Documents/**: Contains Presentation.
+- **Images/**: Contains images if used in README.
-- **results/**: Evaluation metrics and performance results.
+- **Resources/**: Contains scripts and jsonl.
+-**Sources/**: Contains codes.
 - **README.md**: Project overview and documentation.
 - **.gitignore**: List of files and directories to be ignored by Git.
-- **requirements.txt**: List of dependencies and libraries required to run the project.

 ## Future Work
 - **Expand Dataset:** Incorporate more diverse and representative synthetic data.